5c0rp264/C-Project/README.md

 The files (daily log and status) and any configuration files will be in XML or JSON format.
 In order to allow fast reading via Notepad, it is necessary to put line feeds between the XML (or JSON) elements.
 A pagination would be a plus.

+## Version 2.0
+EasySave 1.0 has been distributed to many customers.

+Following a customer survey, the management decided to create a version 2.0 with the following improvements:

+1) Graphical Interface

+Leaving the console mode.
+The application must now be developed in WPF under .Net Core.

+ 2) Unlimited number of jobs

+The number of backup jobs is now unlimited.

+ 3) Encryption via CryptoSoft software

+The software will have to be able to encrypt the files using CryptoSoft software (made during prosit 5).
+Only the files with extensions defined by the user in the general settings should be encrypted.

+ 4) Evolution of the Daily Log file

+The daily log file must contain additional information: Time needed to encrypt the file (in ms)

+* 0: no encryption
+* >0 : encryption time (in ms)
+* <0 : error code

+5) Business software

+If the presence of business software is detected, the software must prohibit the launch of a backup job.
+In the case of sequential jobs, the software must complete the current job and stop before launching the next job.
+The user will be able to define the business software in the general settings of the software.
+(Note: the calculator application can substitute the business software during demonstrations).

+ Note: Some clients want to have, for each backup job, an interface allowing them to act on it via three functions (Play, Pause, Stop).
+The sales department asked that this function not be taken into account in version 2.0.
+However, this function will be in the specifications for version 3.0.

+You will find below the version comparison table

+Translated with www.DeepL.com/Translator (free version)

 <!-- GETTING STARTED -->
 ## Getting Started